-For more information about cybersafety sessions at your school, or for assistance with issues relating to online behaviour, contact the team (Department employees only).
+For more information about Cybersafety sessions at your school, or for assistance with issues relating to online behaviour, contact the team at cybersafety@qed.qld.gov.au (Department employees only).

 Student Intervention and Support Services

 Jimbour State School recognises the need to provide intervention and support to all students involved in incidents of bullying, including cyberbullying.